No Data? No Problem: Synthesizing Security Graphs for Better Intrusion Detection: Evaluation

 \subsection{Application in IDS}

-To demonstrate the practical utility of \Sys, we focus on the task of APT attack detection.
-We conduct experiments using two detection algorithms, Magic\cite{jia2024magic} and Nodlink\cite{li2023nodlink}.
-Specifically, we augment the training set with synthesized provenance graphs and then observe whether the detection performance improves or declines during testing.
+To demonstrate the practical utility of \Sys, we focus on APT attack detection using four representative systems: Nodlink~\cite{li2023nodlink}, Flash~\cite{rehman2024flash}, Magic~\cite{jia2024magic}, and Velox~\cite{bilot2025sometimes}.
+All systems are reproduced using the open-source PIDSMaker~\cite{bilot2026pidsmaker,bilot2025sometimes} framework.
+Our evaluation focuses on whether augmenting the training set with synthesized provenance graphs enhances detection performance.
+To this end, we incorporate synthetic graphs, as graph communities, into the training data.
+The detection performance is presented in Table~\ref{tab:ids}.
+Based on the results, we have the following four key findings.

-For the Nodlink algorithm, we enhanced its dataset by adding 50 synthetic graphs merged with the original provenance graph as graph communities.
-This resulted in a 15\% increase in node counts.
-For the Magic algorithm, we enhanced the Cadets, Theia, and Trace datasets.
-Due to their larger scale, we added 300 synthetic graphs merged into their original provenance graphs.
-This led to a 10\% to 15\% increase in node counts.